nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221008214406/README.md

 # sharing programming projects with zettelkasten

-starting new node for idea of sharing hiveminds or knowledge bases between programmers
+starting new node for idea of sharing hiveminds or knowledge bases between programmers. show this to Hayden later when he's not busy.

-- quick overview
+## outline of the process

 - "card" = a directory in zet
     - has permanent IDs and links to other permanent IDs
         - so permanent that the same ID number could be the same concept across databases?
             - can connect concepts together with links to start investigating between different github repos with knowledge bases
     - everything is a file (directory)

 - my implementation: - link
     - based on rwxrob zet repo at - link
         - research rwxrob tips
     - Related header - everything below it should be considered touched or altered by scripts
     - could use embedded yml file if necessary? - link
         - prevent formatting issues later
         - but there plenty of reasons why links between markdown pages should be valid links between nodes in a graph database

-- documentation, references, and code are connected through cards
-    - if a zettel / card has scripts that interact with one another, link documentation together
-    - make a link one way by
-        - removing it from related
-        - putting human readable link in content
-        - `viunlink`
-- create issues for things to fix and link to a new zettel for research and notes about it
+## linking things together

 - links
+    - links are used for traversing between cards when working as well as tagging and marking things for later investigation or processing by a script
     - it's easy to copy information between two cards that are connected together
-    - links are used for traversing between cards when working as well as tagging and marking things for later investigation or processing by a script
     - links at the top of the related list get used more, so they should be sorted by priority
+    - tieing things together in certain ways may make sense to me, but does it make sense to other developers?
+        - develop conventions for things, perhaps in a card somewhere for reference
+        - base organization ideas and workflows on real algorithms from university classes
+            - like how it's cool to sort a deck of cards using quicksort if you can remember how to quicksort recursively
     - i'm not sure if it's a good idea to add links at the top or bottom of the list - i have a card about this?
         - how it relates to collaboration:
         - stuff at the top will be annoying, get in the way, and get processed right away, so it's probably polite to move it to the bottom
         - on the other hand, a card being linked is an "event happening" and other cards and people visiting them will be aware of it soon
             - someone can edit it and move it wihtin literally seconds on the web interface

+- ideas about implementation
     - scripts running on a card can bring in a feed of data from some website
     - put ideas in text on an existing card, or think of a new card and place to put them. connect it to any relevant resources or code snippets
     - you can write ideas down quickly and succinctly, like twitter posts are, and then elaborate and fix the grammar later to sound more professional
+    - documentation, references, and code are connected through cards
+        - if a zettel / card has scripts that interact with one another, link documentation together
+        - make a link one way by
+            - removing it from related
+            - putting human readable link in content
+            - `viunlink`
+    - create issues for things to fix and link to a new zettel for research and notes about it

-- using tools together in strange / convenient ways - examples - make a card
+## using tools together in strange / convenient ways - examples - make a card

 - git = good CMS with version control, similar to how a jekyll blog works
     - commits = automatically writing a changelog?
 - zettelkasten
     - graph consisting of real hyperlinks + github markdown rendering + web browser = interactive graph explorer
 - unix philosophy + library (book libary)
     - text = data
     - card catalog = graph (comp sci)
 - fzf + printing out card titles and their link titles = fuzzy search how ideas can be related to one another or for specific links between them
 - grep, awk + fzf = a search engine with like a prefilter for only relevant files?
 - github actions = commands to run on in (this) zettelkast "program"
 - an old tablet + a card = touchscreen ui
+- CGI + nginx path rewriting = API controllers?
 - vscode web with vim extension and vim behave slightly differently
     - vim has plugin for highlighting, while vscode highlights the current word in other places in document

-- ideas need to be explained and connected to relevant things - make a card - show this to Hayden later when he's not busy
+## ideas need to be explained and connected to relevant things - make a card

     - writing down and connecting ideas quickly means they can be cataloged for later processing somewhere else
     - from our perspective, we won't forget things
         - i swear writing down notes reduces anxiety, and my partner does too, except hers are only on paper.